New business Person Start with

 2. Company Limited by Guarantee

-3. Unlimited Company
+3. One Person Company (OPC)

 Documents Required for Pvt Ltd Company Registration:-